What To Expect at Your First Physical Therapy Visit

 We do NOT want money to be the reason that you miss out on getting the true care that you need!
 We offer payment plans and will work with you/your budget on an individual basis!

-If dry needling is performed, an additional $10 fee will be applied.
+If dry needling is performed, an additional fee may be applied.

-a $60 fee will be applied.
-If there are 3 or more missed appointments, there is a risk of discharge at the discretion of the physical therapist, the clinic and/or the owner.
+If there are 3 or more late cancellations or missed appointments, there is a risk of discharge at the physical therapist’s, clinic’s, or owner’s discretion.

 SESSIONS WITH P3 OWNER